isomerpages/moe-pasirrissec/_signature-programmes/Learning for Life Programme (LLP).md

 ### Programme Structure

-PRSS has the 4E Development Plan to promote school-wide progression in the development of the arts that progresses from the introduction of the various arts to specialization in the different art forms.
+Pasir Ris Secondary School has the 4E Development Plan to promote school-wide progression in the development of the arts that progresses from the introduction of the various arts to specialization in the different art forms.

 ![](/images/LLP2.png)